nevermined-io/nvm-docs/docs/getting-started/users.md

 # Who can use Nevermined

-Nevermined is designed by Web3 builders for Web3 builders: those who are working with digital assets and NFT technology, but want to add advanced utility to these assets.

-In other words, every Web3 developer. 😂

-Maybe you’re building a platform, a dApp, a marketplace or a DAO.
-Maybe you work directly for an Asset Creator (a musician, a data team, a real estate company,...), who’s looking for new ways to create value with their assets.

-Building on Nevermined will give you the benefit of being able to integrate production-ready and hardened components into your stack and your existing smart contracts.
+Nevermined is for teams and organizations that are working with data, AI or Web3/NFT technology.

+That’s a huge amount of people. 😂

+The desire to share data across silos and geographic boundaries is not new for data scientists.
+The desire to keep AI as open and accessible as possible and to be able to stand on the shoulders of giants, for the common good, is not new.

+So any team, organization or individual that sees Data and AI as economic assets, with incentives, IP rights,... can benefit from using Nevermined.

-Currently, Nevermined is available in two ways, for different development approaches:
+Currently, Nevermined is geared towards developers and is available in two ways, for different development approaches.

-- All advanced functionalities are available via our [SDK](../nevermined-sdk/intro)
+- If you want to use a low-level library, you can use our [SDK](../nevermined-sdk/intro)
-- For apps made in React, we have functionalities available as a [React Components](../react-components/intro).
+- For apps made in React, we have functionalities available as [React Components](../react-components/intro).

 We’re also working on packaging our components in SaaS-solutions.